Cornelius van Rooyen

-Cornelius Johannes van Rooyen (1860-1915), also known as 'Nellis' van Rooyen, was an early colonial settler of Zimbabwe (then known as Rhodesia), big game hunter, and hunting guide.
+Cornelius Johannes van Rooyen (1859-1915), also known as 'Nellis' van Rooyen, was an early colonial settler of Rhodesia (today Zimbabwe), big game hunter, and hunting guide.
 He is best known today as the breeder of predecessors of the Rhodesian Ridgeback dog breed, once known as 'van Rooyen's lion dog'.

-He was born at Uitenhage, Eastern Cape, South Africa, the son of Gerhardus van Rooyen and his wife Cornelia van Rooyen.
+He was born in the area of Uitenhage, Cape Colony, on 5 November 1859 and baptised in the Dutch Reformed Church at Alexandria, South Africa on 11 January 1860, the son of Gerrit (sometimes Gert or Gerhardus) van Rooyen and his wife Cornelia Jacoba Crous.
+Cornelis was the third of their four known children.

 Van Rooyen worked as a hunter and herder in the area roughly bounded by Pretoria, Victoria Falls, and Umtali, before the arrival of other colonial settlers.

 He was already an accomplished hunter by age 19, when he married Maria Margareta Vermaak.
+Maria was born 13 April 1867 and baptised in the Nederduitsch Hervormde Kerk Potchefstroom on 21 July 1867, the daughter of Salomo Vermaak and Maria Margaretha Riekert.

 He became an early colonial settler of what was then called Rhodesia, in the area around Mangwe.
 He fought on the side of the colonists and British South Africa Company, in the First and Second Matabele Wars.
 He was a friend of the famous big game hunter and hunting guide, Frederick Selous (1851-1917).
 During his life, he came to know many of the notable participants of the period of British colonial expansion in southern Africa, including Lobengula, Paul Kruger, Cecil Rhodes, Leander Starr ('Dr. Jim') Jameson, Raleigh Grey, and Randolph Churchill.
 Despite knowing Jameson, and another of Lobengula's trusted white friends Rev. Helm, van Rooyen does not seem to have been involved in high politics and the deceiving of Lobengula over the Rudd Concession (1888) that led to the end of the Matabele kingdom.